Advertisement

 About this recipe

-Nopales con huevos, cactus paddles with eggs, is a traditional Mexican-style breakfast dish that combines scrambled eggs with the unique flavor and texture of nopal (edible cactus).
-To make this breakfast even easier, I use store-bought nopales in brine (cactus paddles).
+Nopales con huevo, cactus paddles with eggs, is a traditional Mexican breakfast that combines scrambled eggs with the unique flavor and texture of nopal (edible cactus).
+To make this breakfast even easier, I use jarred nopales in brine.
+Yes, you can take the shortcut like I do, and they taste just as good.

-Nopales have a slightly tart flavor and a crunchy texture and are often used in salads, soups, stews, tacos, and other dishes.
+Nopales have a slightly tart flavor and a crunchy texture and are often used in salads, soups, stews, and tacos.
 They are a good source of fiber, vitamins, and minerals and are low in calories.
+If you love nopales, also try my ensalada de nopal.

 Ingredients